Epidurality/NeoFly-Tools/README.md

 ### Aircraft Market:
 This tool searches the AircraftMarket table for available Planes for sale.
 It displays the prices and (approximate) distance to the airport selling the plane.
 It also estimates your ONE-WAY travel cost of paying to bring your Pilot to the airport selling the plane.
+1. Go to the Aircraft Market tab.
-1. Use the text field to enter the name (or part of a name) of the aircraft.
+2. Use the text field to enter the name (or part of a name) of the aircraft.
 The name must match (or match part of) the name of the plane as entered in the NeoFly database.
 For example, "Cessna" or "CJ4".
-2. Press search.
+3. Press search.
 Results will be shown, with the Distance based on your Pilot's current position.

 ### Mission Generator:
 This lets you generate custom missions for use in NeoFly.
 WARNING: All previous tools were designed to open the database read-only.
 This means they will not harm or modify your database.
 The mission generator opens the database with WRITE priviliges.
 Putting incorrect information here, or simply bad programming of the tool (equally if not more likely), means that your game may crash when attempting to load the mission you've added.
 I suggest noting down the ID (last field), so that you can find and delete it in the database if necessary.
+1. Go to the mission generator tab.
-1. Backup your database.
+###### Backup your database.
 You can use the built-in button, or back it up yourself.
 I recommend both.
 2. Choose your Departure ICAO (must be a valid ICAO), and your Arrival (which can be an ICAO for normal missions, or any text you'd like for Tourist/Emergency/Drop Zone missions).
 3. Select the mission type and rank.
 Put whatever text you'd like for Request (appears in the mission browser in NeoFly), and the ToolTip Text (which as far as I can tell, appears when you hover over the mission on the map).
 4. CHANGE THE EXPIRATION DATE AND/OR TIME.
 By default, the Expiration is set to "now" and will lead to the mission not being shown, as it will be expired.